caruby/core/doc/sops/change.md

   The commit message begins with a capital letter and end with a period.

-* Continue making changes until you are ready to push the changes to the server.
+* Continue making changes and committing them to your branch.
+You can interrupt work on this branch by switching back and forth between branches:

+        git checkout master
+        ...
+        git checkout save_gleason_score_fix
+        ...

+* Periodically push the branch to GitHub as needed to save your changes, e.g.:

+        git push origin save_gleason_score_fix

-* When you are ready to push your changes to the server, run the full test script and confirm that there are no regressions:
+* When you are ready to merge your changes to the master, then rebase the tracking branch and run the full test script to confirm that there are no regressions:

+        git rebase master
         rake test

-* Push the branch to GitHub, e.g.:

-        git push origin save_gleason_score_fix

-* Rebase the tracking branch:

-        git rebase origin/master

-* If there are conflicts, then fix the conflicts and continue the rebase:
+* If there are rebase conflicts, then fix the conflicts and continue the rebase:

         git rebase --continue